What to expect…

 A couple things about Kay – she genuinely cares about people (humanity as a whole) and dislikes things that steal from people (her kids, friends and society as a whole).

-Kay is a mom of five, former White House aide, International Capital Markets banker (because apparently at one point, she could add – though her kids would beg to differ as they have all been known to run from her offers to help with math homework), entrepreneur (her Two Neighbors cookie mix graced the Epicurean shelves of Neiman Marcus), Neighborhood Studies founder (intersecting women, neighbors and Bible study) and author of 4 books – taking on entitlement trends, comparison pressures, and feeling overwhelmed.
+Kay is a mom of five, former White House aide, International Capital Markets banker (because apparently at one point, she could add – though not apparent by any efforts to help with 5th grade math), entrepreneur (her Two Neighbors cookie mix graced the Epicurean shelves of Neiman Marcus), Neighborhood Studies founder (intersecting women, neighbors and Bible study) and author of 4 books – taking on entitlement trends, comparison pressures, and feeling overwhelmed.
 Her upcoming book, The Peace Project: A 30-day Experiment Practicing Thankfulness, Kindness & Mercy (5/21, Revell) offers an invitation to grab what’s behind life’s Oz-curtain by taking hold of age-old wise practices that when pooled together invite pockets of peace for anyone on any given day.

 “I am so grateful to have (Kay) join us again on Pardon the Mess.
 I was so refreshed by her words that a few times I forgot we were recording.” – Cynthia Yanoff, host of Pardon the Mess

 To hear/see Kay on a few of the platforms that have been kind to include Kay in their line-up link below:

 - Family LIfe Today (Embracing Truth Part 1, Part 2)

 - Focus on the Family – Escaping the Comparison Trap (11/15)

 - USA Today – Graduates, Listen to you Mom